Skip to main content

 The Middle Path: Start with Agents, Hire Later

 Many of our clients use agents as a bridge.
-They deploy an AI workforce to get immediate results, prove ROI to leadership, and then make hiring decisions from a position of strength:
+They deploy an AI workforce to get immediate results, prove value to leadership, and then make hiring decisions from a position of strength:

 1. Deploy agents for the highest-impact workflows (4–6 weeks)

-3. Use those savings to fund further AI investment — whether that's more agents or your first AI hire
+3. Use that operating leverage to fund further AI investment — whether that's more agents or your first AI hire

 4. When you do hire, they inherit a working system instead of starting from scratch

-This approach eliminates the biggest risk in AI adoption: spending 6–12 months and $300K+ before seeing any return.
+This approach eliminates the biggest risk in AI adoption: spending 6–12 months building before seeing any return.

 Making the Decision